Johnny (Yemi Alade song)

-"Johnny" is a song recorded by Nigerian Afro pop recording artist Yemi Alade, taken from her debut studio album King of Queens (2014).
-The song was an international smash hit in many countries including Nigeria, Tanzania, Kenya, Ghana, South Africa, Liberia, Uganda, Zimbabwe, The United Kingdom and others.
-The music video was directed by Clarence Peters.
+"Johnny" is a song recorded by Nigerian Afro pop singer Yemi Alade, taken from her debut studio album King of Queens (2014).
+The song was a hit in several countries, including Nigeria, Tanzania, Kenya, Zambia, Ghana, South Africa, Liberia, Uganda, and Zimbabwe.
+The music video was directed by Clarence Peters and shows how the title character, "Johnny", cheats and lies about his relationship with several women in the clip.
 Before the song was released, it was leaked over the internet.

+Background

+"Johnny" was recorded in Enugu while she was on a nationwide media tour.
+The song tells the story of a cheating lover and was inspired by a real-life experience she unintentionally wrote during the recording session.

 Music video

-The music video was uploaded on March 4, 2014 onto Alade's official Vevo account.
-The music video shows how the title character, "Johnny" (played by Nigerian actor and model Alex Ekubo), cheats and lies about his relationship with several women in the clip.
+The official music video for "Johnny" was released on March 4, 2014, premiering on Vevo and her official YouTube channel.
+Directed by Clarence Peters, it opens with a skit from comedian Bovi (later included as the first track off her debut album King of Queens), playing a reality show host that exposes unfaithful partners.
+It follows Yemi Alade as she discovers that her lover, Johnny, (played by Nigerian actor and model Alexx Ekubo), has been cheating on her with multiple women, portrayed by Beverly Osu, Saeon, and Ajemina, among others.
+The video also includes cameo appearances from Dil, Selebobo, and more.

-The music video currently has 120.6 million views on YouTube as of August 21, 2020.
+The music video currently has 177.1 million views on YouTube as of November 1, 2025.
 It is one of the most viewed music videos on YouTube by a Nigerian artist and the most viewed by a female Nigerian artist.